-The Residence Halls officially close for the Spring Semester at Noon on the Monday following Commencement.
+The Residence Halls officially close for the Spring Semester at 10:00am on the Monday following Commencement.
 Students are expected to check out of their residence hall space no later than 48 hours after their final exam.

 What if my student cannot check out of the residence halls 48 hours after their last exam?

 Exceptions will be made for graduating residents or for non-graduating students who are participating in Commencement as an usher, choir member, etc., or in some other official commencement activity, an intercollegiate athletic team obligation, or an academic requirement (e.g. law write-on).
-If your student is involved in any of the above activities, he/she must be listed on a roster submitted to Residence Life by the administrator or faculty member coordinating the activity.
+If your student is involved in any of the above activities, they must be listed on a roster submitted to Residence Life by the administrator or faculty member coordinating the activity.
 These rosters must be received in Residence Life by the last day of classes, and it is your student’s responsibility to confirm that he/she is on their group's list.

 - To insure a smooth check out, please be sure that your student follows the instructions listed in this document.